DannyArends/DaNode/README.md

 See the [www/](www/) folder for a couple example web sites, such as: [www/localhost/](www/localhost/) while is actively running under http://localhost/ or http://127.0.0.1/.
 For the other examples you might need to update your host file.

-To create a new local website running under http://domain.xxx/ create a new folder called: www/domain.xxx directory, and redirect the domain using the .hosts file.
+To create a new local website running under http://domain.xxx/ create a new folder:

+    mkdir www/domain.xxx

+and redirect the domain using the .hosts file.

 CREATE A WEBSITE